Location: Charlestown, Nevis

 Tomorrow we leaving!

-A note from the trip log master: We will be underway to Grenada for at least 2 days.
-During this time no trip logs will be posted as we will be out of internet range.
+A note from the trip log master: We will be underway to Grenada for at least two days.
+During this time, no trip logs will be posted as we will be out of internet range.
 We still have a satellite phone for communication with the office, but the next logs will be posted when we reach Grenada at the latest Sunday evening.

 Related VoyageView All Voyages